proche-c/minitalk/README.md

 ## About

-The purpose of this project is to code a small data exchange program using UNIX signals.
+The purpose of this project is to code a small data exchange program using UNIX signals.<br>
 *For more detailed information, look at the subject of this project.*

 ## How to use it